Oria Privacy Policy

 - Account information is kept while your account is active and for a reasonable period afterwards (for example, to answer questions, prevent fraud, or comply with legal obligations).

-- Comply with legal or regulatory requirements.
+- Comply with legal, tax, accounting or regulatory requirements

 - We may de-identify or aggregate data so that it is no longer reasonably linked to an identified or identifiable person, in which case we may use that information for longer.

 You can request deletion of your personal information as described in Section 12 below; we will honor such requests in accordance with applicable law.
+Deleting local Academy progress, reactions or notes requires clearing the relevant browser data on your device.

 11. Security